diskoverdata/diskover-docs/source_files/indices_management.md

 <p id="es_lifecycle_mgmt"></p>

-### Elasticsearch Index Management
+### Elasticsearch Index Lifecycle Management via Terminal

 #### Overview

 Indices can be managed by policy and manually with Elasticsearch using curl from the command line.
-Indices can also be managed using [Kibana index management](https://www.elastic.co/kibana) which is not covered in this guide.

 ⚠️ &nbsp;Note that it may be easier and less prone to shell issues to put the JSON text (text after `-d` in the single quotes) into a file first and then use that file for `-d` using:
 ```
 curl -X PUT -H "Content-Type: application/json" -d @FILENAME DESTINATION
 ```

-#### Elasticsearch Lifecycle Management

 You can create and apply **Index Lifecycle Management (ILM) policies** to automatically manage your Diskover indices according to your performance, resiliency, and retention requirements.